 You’ll get a results letter with feedback telling you why you’ve failed.

-You can book another theory test straight away, but you can’t take it for another 3 clear working days.
+You can book another theory test straight away, but you cannot take it for another 3 clear working days.

-You can apply for a refund of out-of-pocket expenses if the Driver and Vehicle Standards Agency (DVSA) cancels your test at short notice.
+You can apply for a refund of out-of-pocket expenses if the DVSA cancels your test at short notice.